knative/docs/blog/docs/articles/llm-agents-demo.md

 use tools to more accurately reply to the user, it was that the LLM was able to use tools to more accurately reply to the user _without us re-deploying the LLM application_.
 We have decoupled the development and deployment of the tools from the development and deployment of the LLM agent!

 Now, we are able to declaratively bind these two components together through a glue of EventTypes, but the people building our LLM agent do not need to worry about what tools it will have access to or how it will call them, and the teams making tools can give it access to their tools without learning the codebase for the LLM agent.
 Furthermore, since all we did was provide metadata about a service to the LLM we can now create EventTypes to describe existing services we have already built, and the LLM agent will be able to successfully interact with those systems with _no code changes_.

+This concept of automatic tool discovery by an LLM Agent through the use of metadata is the central concept to what we are working to build.
+In the next blog post we will discuss our vision for how this will evolve.
+If you are interested in helping us build the future of LLM Agents in the cloud, message us on Slack!